simonmichael/hledger/hledger/hledger.m4.md

 They are written as a word (optionally hyphenated) immediately followed by a full colon, in a transaction or posting or account directive's [comment](#account-comments).
 (This is an exception to the usual rule that things in comments are ignored.)
+You can write multiple tags separated by comma, and/or you can add more comment lines and write more tags there.

-Eg, here four different tags are recorded: one on the checking account, two on the transaction, and one on the expenses posting:
+Here four different tags are recorded: one on the checking account, two on the transaction, and two on the expenses posting:

 ```journal
 account assets:checking         ; accounttag: